 This doesn’t mean I’m not scared, because I am.
 I work in a very safe and secure government job with benefits and I’m leaving that.
 I have a mortgage and bills to pay but I fully believe in myself and I trust in my abilities and the Universe.

 My Journey as a Holistic Nutritionist, (so far)…

 I graduated in 2015, but for most of 2015, I didn’t do too much.
 I launched my blog, (check out my first post here, I never did a first intro type post lol) but other than hiding behind my laptop I didn’t do much else.
-I didn’t push myself, I didn’t create the things I wanted to (rather I did what I thought I had to) and my blog reflected that.
-I am so happy of the progress I have made on this blog and the content I deliver is now 1000% reflective of who I am as a person and what I believe in.
-I am no longer trying to fit in this mold of what I think a “holistic nutritionist” should be.
-I am not perfect with my food (nor do I ever want to be again) and I think that blend between realistic and holistic is what sets me apart and I have learned to embrace it.
+And I didn’t push myself, or create the things I wanted to (rather I did what I thought I had to).
+I’m so happy of the progress I’ve made on this blog and the content I deliver is now 100% reflective of that.
+No longer am I trying to fit in this mold of what I think a “holistic nutritionist” should be.
+I’m not perfect with my food (nor do I ever want to be again) and I think that is what sets me apart.
 There is no one way to be a Holistic Nutritionist or an entrepreneur.

 Here I am on graduation day, way back in 21015!

 Once 2016 started, I knew that I needed help.
 I had no idea what I was doing in regards to how to run a business.
 I created my first eBook- Get the Glow in May 2016 and it was the first time I outsourced anything.
 But, I am so happy that I realized early on, graphic design was not my thing!
 I registered for Lori Kennedy’s Wellness Business Academy in November 2016 and that was a huge help in terms of learning how to run a business.

 Here I am on set of my first televised appearance talking all things glowing skin and beauty foods.
 You can see the whole video if you want over here!